Privacy-Engineering-CMU/privacy-engineering-cmu.github.io/contact.md

 ### a) Contacting Us Students

-For insights into student experiences, projects, or specific advice from current students:
+For insights into student experiences, projects, or specific advice from current students, please reach out to any of us from the [Students & Alumni Page](https://privacy-engineering-cmu.github.io/currentsudents/)

-- **Email one of our students:** apriyans@andrew.cmu.edu

 ### b) Admissions